 Lemon Sugar Cookies

-Perfectly soft and chewy lemon sugar cookies – bake up a delicious batch of summertime, any time of year!
+Perfectly soft and chewy Lemon Sugar Cookies – bake up a delicious batch of summery sunshine, any time of year!
 Made with 100% real lemon – no lemon cake mix or pudding necessary.

 I’m not a huge fan of plain sugar cookies.
 I always feel like they need a little something extra, like a boatload of sprinkles or, in this case, a double dose of lemon.
 These lemon sugar cookies use both lemon juice (freshly squeezed, please!) and lemon zest for a bright, lemony punch.